riboflavin/test-framer-sync/compare/fireflies-ai-vs-avoma.md

 | Language Support                  | ✅ Multiple languages      | ❌ English only            |
 | Desktop App                       | ❌ No (Web-based)          | ❌ No (Web-based)          |
 | iPhone & Android Apps             | ✅ Yes (Both)              | ✅ Yes (Both)              |
-- Fireflies.ai might be suitable for individuals or companies looking for a tool with a free plan and integrations with Zoom and calendars.
-However, it lacks support for in-person meetings and local recording, and its depth of integrations may be limited.
+Some users or companies might prefer Fireflies.ai for its free plan and ease of use, especially if they value integrations with tools like HubSpot and Notion.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

-- Avoma could be considered by those interested in a tool with a learning curve but offering integrations with HubSpot, Notion, and an automation engine.
-Nevertheless, its English-only language support and web-based nature might limit its usability for some users seeking a more comprehensive solution for meeting management.
+On the other hand, Avoma could be chosen by those who prioritize automation features and language support, despite its learning curve and limited integrations.
+Nevertheless, users may find both tools lacking in their ability to enhance meeting efficiency and outcomes.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.